eternal-f1ame/VOWEL/Readme.md

 The created directory of images ( resized images (128x128) and (256x256) ) done to simply because of my limited computational resources, was further made into a dataset of pixel values (as features ) where the labels were the categories of the hand gestures( aforementioned ).

 ![Screenshot from 2022-02-17 13-06-38.png](Vision-Bas%207ea3a/Screenshot_from_2022-02-17_13-06-38.png)

-For starters a simple CNN architecture was trained on this data and validation/test accuracy of about 70 % was recieved, furthermore after training some sophisticated architectures like resnet50v2 and InceptionNet I found in both the cases the accuracy if the model was capped at 80%, hence deducing that the dataset we have is not good enough,
+For starters a simple CNN architecture was trained on this data and validation/test accuracy of about 70 % was recieved, furthermore after training some sophisticated architectures like resnet50v2 and InceptionNet I found in both the cases the accuracy if the model was capped at 80%, hence deducing that the dataset we have is not good enough.

 - It does not have too many training samples

 - It has hand-gestures only from one person( me )

 - To make it workable on available computational resources the quality of images were reduced which are also a cause of limiting the versatility of the data.

 Nonetheless the model was trained and the weights were saved:-